Living with multiple missing teeth can cause discomfort, interfere with chewing and speaking, and make you feel self-conscious.

 Losing natural teeth can cause daily annoyances.
 Our dentists can restore your oral function, allowing you to speak clearly and eat comfortably.
 With a newly rebuilt smile, many of our patients find new enjoyment in life.

 Benefit From Implants

 Our dentists also offer dentures supported by dental implants at our Charlotte dental practice.
 Implants are titanium posts which, once placed, can keep your dental appliance securely in place and prevent jawbone recession.

 Missing teeth can interfere with every aspect of your daily life.

 If you are ready to restore your smile and your quality of life, contact our practice online or call us at:

-Dr. Charles Porter has been providing comfortable, affordable dental care to patients in Charlotte, NC, for over 25 years.
-He has undergone extensive training to stay up-to-date on the latest techniques and technology available in dentistry.
-In addition, he studied with Dr. Michael E. Pruett for additional training in dental implant placement.
+Drs.
+Charles and Robert Porter have been providing comfortable, affordable dental care to patients in Charlotte, NC, for over 25 years.
+They have undergone extensive training to stay up-to-date on the latest techniques and technology available in dentistry.
+In addition, Dr. Charles Porter studied with Dr. Michael E. Pruett for additional training in dental implant placement.

 CareCredit® financing and in-house plans are available to help cover out-of-pocket costs.

 Dentures can address more than missing natural teeth...

 Dentures Are More Versatile Than Ever Full, Partial, and Implant-Supported Dentures